in which mr. john spend the night in jail in a bright pink shirt

 I was Public Enemy #470,000

 Donna and I were chatting in the van, while the arseholes I mentioned earlier were checking what they needed to check.
-All of a sudden, they sprang from their car guns and flashlights at the ready to apprehend what a bystander could only assume was a murderer or a rapist.
+Suddenly, they sprang from their car guns and flashlights at the ready to apprehend what a bystander could only assume was a murderer or a rapist.
 I was arrested (not very delicately) and tossed in the back of the police car.
 No rights read, no telling me my crime, Nothing.
-Donna was allowed to leave with our van and go “home.”
+Donna could leave with our van and go “home.”
 Only a bit of dialog was “enjoyed” on the way to jail.

 “Why have I been arrested?”